MLSA-UETP/Hacktoberfest-24/README.md

 6. **Have Fun**: Enjoy the process of contributing and learning along the way!

 Thank you for participating in Hacktoberfest 2024!
+# Contributing to the repository
+we have a detailed readme explaning how to submit your pull request.
+Please avoid spam PR and make sure you are submitting meaningful code.
+Key points to note is:
+- No Spamming
+- No useless code
+- No plagarism
+- Keep everything authentic
+- Have the Opensource Spirit

+complete details can about contributing can be found in [CONTRIBUTING.md](https://github.com/MLSA-UETP/HacktoberFest-22/blob/main/CONTRIBUTING.md)

+# Code of Conduct
+We as members of MLSA UET peshawar want to keep everything fair, in order and respectful.
+Please review the code of conduct at [CODE_OF_CONDUCT.md](https://github.com/MLSA-UETP/HacktoberFest-22/blob/main/CODE_OF_CONDUCT.md)

 ## Getting Started 🤩🤗: